cap-js/attachments/README.md

 The malware scanner is used in the `AttachmentService` to scan attachments.

-For using [SAP Malware Scanning Service](https://discovery-center.cloud.sap/serviceCatalog/malware-scanning-service), you must already have a service instance which you can access and run the following command:
+For using [SAP Malware Scanning Service](https://discovery-center.cloud.sap/serviceCatalog/malware-scanning-service), you must already have a service instance which you can access.
+To bind it, run the following command:
     ```sh
     cds bind <MalwareScannerLocalName> --to <RemoteMalwareScannerName>
     ```